-Day 14: Sunday 13 May, San Francisco
+Day 14: Sunday 28 April, San Francisco

-- De Young Museum of Fine Arts - Yuerba Buena Center for the Arts (YBCA) subject to exhibition - Evening performance of J.S.
-Bach's Magnificat by the San Francisco Symphony Chorus, Davies Symphony Hall
+- De Young Museum of Fine Arts - Yuerba Buena Center for the Arts (YBCA) subject to exhibition

 We transfer this morning to de Young Fine Arts Museum.
 The story of the de Young Fine Arts Museum reflects key elements of the cultural development of San Francisco.
 Commencing as the Fine Arts pavilion of an 1895 international exposition in Golden Gate Park, it linked international perspectives with commercial and cultural ambitions.
 Earthquake damage, a perennial challenge in California, forced an early closure and prompted the construction of a new building, with successive expansions, which was again damaged in a 1929 earthquake.
 A subsequent De Young building was also hit by an earthquake in 1989.
-The current de Young, designed by the Swiss team Herzog and de Meuron (Tate Modern), was opened in 2005.
+The current de Young, designed by the Swiss team Herzog and de Meuron (Tate Modern), was opened in

+2005.
 Now the sixth most-visited art museum in North America, the de Young features distinctive perforated copper cladding and extensive landscaping that integrates the building's sculptural forms with the environment.
 Special commissions by Andy Goldsworthy and James Turrell also explore the relationship between the formality of museum spaces and the shifting effects of nature.